MyCollagenGlow

 Description

-Vitamin E is an integral part of the skin's antioxidant defenses, primarily providing protection against UV rays and other free radicals that may come into contact with the epidermis.
-Oral vitamin E supplementation may be useful to effectively enhance skin photoprotection through diet.
-Additional anti-inflammatory effects of vitamin E have also been observed in the skin; it acts as a free radical scavenger and/or a modulator of inflammatory signals.
+Vitamin E is an integral part of the skin's antioxidant defenses, primarily offering protection against UV rays and other free radicals that may come into contact with the epidermis.
+Oral vitamin E supplementation can help protect the skin from photodamage.

 Maalouf S, El-Sabban M, Darwiche N, Gali-Muhtasib H. Protective effect of vitamin E on ultraviolet B light-induced damage inkeratinocytes.
 Mol Carcinog.
 2002;34:121–30. https://pubmed.ncbi.nlm.nih.gov/12112306/